Some information on this page may be upsetting. If you are affected by any of the subjects mentioned, there are useful links below to get support.

 - Call 116 123 to talk to the Samaritans

 - Email: email@example.com for a reply within 24 hours

 - Text ‘SHOUT’ to 85258 to contact the Shout Crisis Text Line

-- Go to: NHS website to find an urgent mental health helpline
+- Find an urgent mental health helpline using this NHS website

 What are some things I can do to help myself if I feel low?

 Start by accepting that your mood is low at the moment, however, this does not mean that you will always feel this way.
 For most people, low mood will get better on its own but some people do need to practice self-care and ask for support as needed.

 Here are some ways to help you feel better: